McGillX/edx_data_research/README.md

 ## Contribute

 If you want to add any new scripts, or improve existing scripts, or you found an error in the script feel free to send a pull request or raise an issue

+##Contents

+parsing - contains the scripts and procedures used to convert the raw data (json, sql, mongodb) from edx to MongoDB